webplatform/docs/tutorials/inheritance_and_cascade/index.md

   text-decoration: none;
 }</pre>

-Here the background colour of the whole list is set to blue in the rule for <code>#nav</code>.
-This also sets the foreground colour to white, and this is inherited by each list item and each link.
-The rule for the list items sets a right border, but doesn’t specify the border colour, which means it will use the inherited foreground colour, white.
-For the links we’ve used <code>color:inherit;</code> to force inheritance and override the browser's default link colour.
+Here the background color of the whole list is set to blue in the rule for <code>#nav</code>.
+This also sets the foreground color to white, and this is inherited by each list item and each link.
+The rule for the list items sets a right border, but doesn’t specify the border color, which means it will use the inherited foreground color, white.
+For the links we’ve used <code>color:inherit;</code> to force inheritance and override the browser's default link color.

-Of course I could just as well have specified the border colour as white and the link text colour as white, but the beauty of letting inheritance do the job is that you now have only one place to change the colours if you decide to update the colour scheme at a later date.
+Of course I could just as well have specified the border color as white and the link text color as white, but the beauty of letting inheritance do the job is that you now have only one place to change the colors if you decide to update the color scheme at a later date.

 == The cascade ==